nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/certification.rst

   You can apply to `CSA's Certification Team`_ to obtain VID.
   The VID codes are valid immediately upon assignment.

-If you created your Matter product application using :ref:`matter_samples` as a reference, make sure you have read the `ug_matter_device_certification_matter_samples`_ section before proceeding with the following certification steps.
+If you created your Matter product application using :ref:`matter_samples` as a reference, make sure you have read the :ref:`ug_matter_device_certification_matter_samples` section before proceeding with the following certification steps.

 .. _ug_matter_device_certification_testing: